AaronDewes/github-helper-bot/docs/index.md

 - `/label`: This adds a label to the current PR/issue.
 - `/remind`: Remind someone of something at a specific time.
 Example: `/remind [who] [what] [when]`.
 Who can either be "me" or any GitHub user (like @octocat).
 - `/version`: Outputs the current version of this bot.
-- `/appcheck`: Check if all apps used in getumbrel/umbrel are up-to-date.